 We publish breaking news and stories which provide background and context to current affairs.
 We don’t reproduce material that is available in other outlets or that has already appeared on New Matilda.
 We do publish commentary pieces but in an online environment which already offers Australian readers plenty of opinion-driven writing, we are keen to focus on journalism.
 Stories which feature original research, fresh thinking, new ideas and sharp arguments are most likely to catch our attention and that of our readers.

-Avoid jargon, dot points, numbered paragraphs and unexplained acronyms.
+Avoid jargon and unexplained acronyms.
 Avoid long quotations unless they are vital.
 Please assume you are writing for a non-expert but engaged readership.
 Most, but not all, New Matilda readers are based in Australia.

 Does New Matilda publish unsolicited contributions?